anichrome/SelfDrivingCarND-BehavioralCloning/README.md

 #### Recording

-The training data I recorded can be found in the folder 'my_training_data'.
 I drove the simulated car several times on track one in forward direction and in reverse direction.
 Additionally, I recorded only curves and several "rescue" situations to bring the car back to the track.
 I had to make several runs to get the best data.
 In the first run, I observed that my training data lacked the "rescue" images and drove constantly to the sides.
 I then collected more data with these cases and re-run my model.

 **I collected in total 26382 training images**, consisting of left, center and right camera images.